 Project Out of Control?

-Have you ever felt as though a project had a life of its own, running like freight train down the tracks.
+Have you ever felt as though a project had a life of its own, running like a freight train down the tracks.
 Like watching a glass fall off the counter, sometimes we feel powerless in our projects, even the very ones that we initiate.
 The feeling can be even worse if you are jumping aboard another person’s project.

 What is needed is a better conversation.
 Sometimes you do have to slow down, in order to speed up.